Independent Integration

 2. Body (Words and Actions): Integrity also entails alignment between a person’s words and actions.
 It means that what a person says is reflected in their behavior and vice versa.
 Individuals with integrity are honest, reliable, and accountable for their actions.
 They uphold their commitments, follow through on their promises, and demonstrate consistency between what they say and what they do.

 3. Spirit (Emotions and Beliefs): Integrity further involves harmony between a person’s emotions and beliefs.
-This encompasses authenticity in expressing one’s feelings and aligning them with deeply held values, principles, and convictions.
+This encompasses authenticity in aligning one’s feelings with deeply held values, principles, and convictions.
 Individuals with integrity are genuine, sincere, and true to themselves.
 They live in accordance with their core beliefs and exhibit congruence between their emotional responses and their underlying beliefs.

 An independently integrated person, often referred to as a person of integrity, embodies these qualities across their mind, body, and spirit.
 They are more likely to utilize their freedom constructively, as they have a strong foundation of self-awareness, self-discipline, and moral clarity.
 They recognize the importance of living authentically and making choices that are aligned with their values and principles.